Shakespeare M.A. Malayalam: Plot

 Since her family was uncooperative towards him, Pavithran goes to Bangalore to find out Alli.
 After months, Pavithran goes to a hospital and is shocked to see Alli there and realise Alli was pregnant.
 Angrily, Pavithran goes to the doctor and violently asks him what had happened to Alli.
 The doctor, after being released from Pavithran's grip, tells him that when they had come to Bangalore, the doctor had taken Alli to a childless couple.
 The doctor then reveals the job he had in his mind for Alli, was being a surrogate mother to the couple.
 Hearing the news however, Alli faints, but later accepts her job.
 Meanwhile, Alli's family somehow had come to know of what she has been up to, and had stormed into the hospital, and, forgetting all the benefits that came to the family from her, they shower curses on her and disown her.

 Right then, a nurse comes in the room and tells the doctor that Alli is having labour pain.
 After she gives birth, the couple enters and replaces the infant with a suitcase full of money.
 Pavithran waits until Alli regains consciousness.
 But instead of being happy about the money, Alli has a quarrel with Pavithran and ends up throwing the suitcase to Pavithran.
 Pavithran politely leaves.
 Angrily and desperately, Alli tries to commit suicide.
 The scene then cuts to the drama being played out on stage, which shows the rest of Alli's life: Alli is saved and she and Pavithran begins a new life.
 The drama on stage ends to thundering applause and the camera pans to the audience and Pavithran and Alli are seen watching the drama together.

-The clips of that woodhouse and fields all are shooted from a beautiful and holy greenary place named "Vettikkadavu" a village in Kerala-Kizhhor which is located in kunnamkulam in Thrissur district.
+The clips of that woodhouse and fields all are shot from a beautiful and holy greenary place named "Vettikkadavu" a village in Kerala-Kizhhor which is located in kunnamkulam in Thrissur district.